-Senator Graham.
+Senator GRAHAM.
 Thank you, Mr. Chairman.

 I certainly want to associate myself with the line of questioning of Senator Lee.
 I think he's right on point.
-We've got to look at the world we live in when we make these decisions about numbers and capabilities.
+We have to look at the world we live in when we make these decisions about numbers and capabilities.